The more time you spend planning the composition of your coloured pencil drawings, the easier they will be to execute.

-Our scene shows a view of the Grand Union Canal as it passes through Milton Keynes where Peter lives.
+The scene is a view of the Grand Union Canal as it passes through Milton Keynes, close to Peter's home.

 Study the photo shown above.

 The focal point is the oncoming boat coming through the arch of the bridge.
 However, the dark foliage to the right made the picture unbalanced.
-Peter needed to either add something dark on the left or brighten the foliage.
+Peter needed to either add something dark on the left or to brighten up that dark foliage.
 An extra boat with a dark reflection, added from a different photo, solved that compositional issue.

-The boats’ positions also helped to add depth to the composition as objects that are further away from us appear smaller, even if they are the same size.
-This compositional trick exaggerates the perspective in our drawing.
+The boats’ positions also helped to add depth and perspective to the composition.
+As objects get further away from us, they will appear smaller even if they are actually the same size as something in the foreground.
+This composition exaggerates these proportions for added drama.

-Now that we have settled on the composition, the next task is to draw out the image and transfer it to our chosen paper.
+Our first task is to draw out the image and transfer it to our paper.

 Peter chose a handful of watercolour pencil colours, many of which matched the Polychromos pencils he will use later.
 The selection was...